rossgk2/techblogs/The command line.md

 * it is the first positional argument, and the form of the remaining command (the portion of the command not including `parg`) depends on `parg`
 * the preceding positional argument is a subcommand, and the form of the remaining command (the portion of the command not including the preceding positional arguments nor `parg` ) depends on `parg`

-### CMD
+### CMD and PowerShell

+* In CMD, `/` is used to denote named arguments.
+* In PowerShell, `-` is used to denote named arguments.
-* In some CMD commands, `/` is used for long-form named arguments, and short-form named arguments are not permitted (using the same symbol for long-form and short-form named arguments is ambiguous).
+* Some CMD and PowerShell commands support both long-form named arguments and short-form named arguments, but combining short-form named arguments in the Unix style is not supported*.
-* In other CMD commands, `/` is used for short-form named arguments, and long-form arguments are not permitted.
+* Other CMD and PowerShell commands support short-form named arguments* and also Unix-style combination of short-form named arguments, but not long-form named arguments\*.

 * CMD commands increasingly support Unix-style use of `--` and `-`.

-### PowerShell style

-* `-` is used for both long-form and short-form named arguments.
-* -letter arguments and string arguments (e.g. `java` on both Windows and Unix)
+\* If short-form arguments can be combined as in the Unix style, then using the same symbol for long-form and short-form named arguments is ambiguous.
+One can have either (1) Unix-style short form argument combination or (2) use the same symbol for long-form and short-form named arguments, but it's impossible to have both without introducing ambiguity.

+### Real world inconsistency

+Remember that any command in any shell can define any syntax it wants.
+It is very possible to encounter commands on a Unix system that conform to non-Unix standards.
+For example, if Java is installed, then the `java` executable uses `-` for named arguments in a PowerShell sort of style.

 ## Environment variables and `PATH`

+* An *environment variable* is a variable that is known to the entire OS.
-* Environment variables are case-insensitive on Windows, but case-sensitive in Unix.
+* Environment variable identifiers are case-sensitive on Unix and case-insensitive on Windows.
+* In both Unix and Windows, the value of the `PATH` environment variable is a string that consists of paths to files separated by a delimiter.
+On Unix, the delimiter is the colon :.
+On Windows, the delimiter is the semicolon ;.
+* Normally, to execute a program in a shell, one has to specify the full path to that program.
+For example, one would run something like  `C:\Program Files\Java\jdk-1.8.0\bin\javac` to run the Java 1.8 compiler, and something like `C:\Program Files\Java\jdk-1.8.0\bin\javac` to run the Java 1.8 executable.
+* Executables whose paths appear in `PATH` do not need to be specified explicitly like this, though, as the shell will search all paths listed in PATH before it attempts to execute any command.
+So, if we add `C:\Program Files\Java\jdk-1.8.0\bin\`  to `PATH`, then we can simply run `javac` to run the compiler and `java` to run the executable.
-* Windows includes `.` in PATH.
+* Windows includes the current directory `.` in `PATH`.
 Unix does not.
   * From a security perspective, the Unix approach of not including `.` in PATH is best because, if someone tricked you into putting a malicious executable called `ls` in your current directory, and then had you run `ls`, you'd run their malicious `ls` instead of the system `ls`.
 * In Unix shells, have to run programs with code like `./program`.
 Simply `program` works in CMD.